In the US, they're called slot machines, in the UK; fruit machines and in Australia, they go by 'pokies'.

 However, dozens of private members' clubs offering similar games operate around the country.

-In 2011, the Minister for Justice was considering a proposal to legalise more gambling activities in order to stimulate the country's faltering economy.
+In 2011, the Minister for Justice was in order to stimulate the country's faltering economy.